 Check out this review and plenty others at Goon Reviews.

-Watch the TV Spot!
+Watch the trailer!